The BELA Form Asks for "Extra-Mural Activities." Do You Know What to Write?

 Why Not Just Piece This Together for Free?

-• Pestalozzi Trust covers defence, not strategy.
-They're excellent at protecting your right to homeschool.
-But their content focuses on why you don't need school socialization, not how to build a thriving social life and extracurricular portfolio.
-Legal defence and social planning are two different problems.
+- Pestalozzi Trust covers defence, not planning.
+They're unmatched at protecting your right to homeschool — 24/7 legal support if an official overreaches.
+But their content focuses on why you don't need school socialization, not how to build a thriving social life and document it.
+Legal defence and socialization planning are two different problems, and the Pestalozzi Trust solves only one.

-• Shirley Erwee's books are theory, not directories.
-They're the best general homeschooling guides in SA — but they're 250-page textbooks that dedicate a chapter to socialization, not a province-by-province directory with contact details, entry fees, and registration deadlines.
-You read the chapter and still have to Google every organisation yourself.
+- Shirley Erwee's books are theory, not directories.
+They're the gold standard for SA homeschooling — but they're 250-page textbooks that dedicate a chapter to socialization, not a province-by-province directory with contact details, entry fees, and registration deadlines.
+You finish the chapter inspired, then spend hours Googling every organisation yourself.

 — Less Than One Term of Extramurals